holochain/HOW/HOW/social/process/how/how-v1.md

 ## Motivation

-As Holochain and the Holochain ecosystems evolves, we want a standardized process for proposing, adopting, and documenting standards of all types, including: protocol creation and changes, feature additions, and process improvements, etc..
-A well-defined HOW process helps:
+As Holochain and the Holochain ecosystems evolves, we want a standardized process for proposing, adopting, and documenting standards of all types, including: protocol creation and changes, feature additions, and process improvements, etc. A well-defined HOW process helps:
 - Maintain transparency in decision-making
 - Ensure proper technical documentation
 - Foster community participation